GiammaBigFishEngineer/MaskArchitectureAnomaly_CourseProject/README.md

 # Comprehensive Road Scene Understanding for Autonomous Driving

-This repository documents the research and implementation activities for the analysis of the Encoder-only Mask Transformer (EoMT) model within the context of autonomous driving[cite: 1].
+This repository documents the research and implementation activities for the analysis of the Encoder-only Mask Transformer (EoMT) model within the context of autonomous driving.

 ## Project Structure